carstenjacobsen/protocol25-bn254-intro/README.md

 }
 ```

-The test creates a point based on a byte array, and another point which is a negated version of the first point.
-When these two points are added, the result should be (0,0) point because `G+(-G) = 0`.
+The test creates a point based on a byte array, and use the value `1` as the value the point is multiplied by.
+The result should be the same as the created point since `G*1 = G`.

 ```rust
 #[test]